15 Customer Service Phrases to Avoid and Why

 3. “Can you remind me of your name and phone number?”

 In our Buyer Experience Report study, 71% of respondents said they believe businesses already know who they are and why they’re calling.
-In fact, leading organizations send data about the caller’s digital journey to agents before they even pick up the phone, so they can tailor the call to meet their needs.
+In fact, leading organisations send data about the caller’s digital journey to agents before they even pick up the phone, so they can tailor the call to meet their needs.
 Learn how it works in this blog post or in the video below:

 It’s your customers’ baseline expectation that you already have their name and phone number — they will see it as an inconvenience if you ask them for this information.
 It could also add to their frustration if they have an urgent issue and have already had to wait on hold.